jonnonz1/nz-statute-book/acts/public/1997/agricultural-compounds-and-veterinary-medicines-act-1997.md

-  (a) party to an application for registration under sections 9 and 26; or (ab) party to an application for an approval under section 8C; or (b) person who made a submission to the Director-General on any application for registration under section 16— (2) Any report and recommendation of the Director-General is deemed to be a decision for the purposes of Part 10 of the High Court Rules, except to the extent that those rules are inconsistent with sections 47 to 53.
+  (a) party to an application for registration under sections 9 and 26; or (ab) party to an application for an approval under section 8C; or (b) person who made a submission to the Director-General on any application for registration under section 16— (2) Any report and recommendation of the Director-General is deemed to be a decision for the purposes of Part 10 of the High Court Rules 2016, except to the extent that those rules are inconsistent with sections 47 to 53.

 ### 47 Notice of appeal
 Before or immediately after the filing and service of a notice of appeal, the appellant must serve a copy of the notice on—